 These shops are universal, found in some form or another all over the world: Candy Shops in North America, Sweet Shops in the United Kingdom, Lolly Shops in Australia.
-And though much has changed in the game since I was a child, there’s one thing that hasn’t: When you are serious about your sweets, you don’t go to a drugstore, you go to a candy shop.
-And if you want to do it in New York City, you can’t go wrong with these two institutions.
+And though much has changed in the game since I was a child, there’s one thing that hasn’t: when you are serious about your sweets, you don’t go to a drugstore, grocery store or convenience store.
+You go to a candy shop.
+And if you want to do it in New York City, you can’t go wrong with these institutions.

 Economy Candy is the quintessential OG candy shop.
 As humble beginnings go, it doesn’t get more humble than this former shoe and hat repair shop.
 Wait, what?
 A shoe and hat repair shop?
 Yes.
 When the Depression hit, the only thing that was selling was the candy in the pushcart outside, so in 1937 it morphed into the candy mecca it is today.

 Run by the third generation of the founding family, Economy Candy sells exactly what you would expect: candy, chocolate, gift baskets, dried fruit, nuts and much more.
 But a visit to this legendary space is more than just about procurement of your favorite sweets, it’s an experience in and of itself–a rare window into bygone days.
 Oh, and if you’re worried about finding that particular confection you haven’t tasted since childhood, Economy Candy has you covered.
 As the proprietors have said in one form or another over the years: “If we don’t have it, they don’t make it anymore.”